worian4/PhysCalc/README.md

 # PhysCalc
-A calculor for physical tasks
+A calculator for physical tasks